johnx25bd/geoprompt/data/README.md

 - Data is persisted in a Docker volume named `pg_omf_data`
 - The dump file is stored in `postgis/data/` which is mounted into the container at `/backup/`
 ```

-This README provides a complete guide for your data processing workflow, including how to create and restore database dumps.
-Let me know if you need any clarification or have questions about specific parts!